As eviction filings and job losses increase, what to do for some financial stability

-YOUNGSTOWN, Ohio (WKBN) – Tenants are struggling because of unemployment and landlords are trying to help as Ohio sees a wave of eviction filings.
+YOUNGSTOWN, Ohio (WYTV) – Tenants are struggling because of unemployment and landlords are trying to help as Ohio sees a wave of eviction filings.

 This week, there were 22 filings in Youngstown.
 The city had 24 last week and almost 40 the previous week.